juo/visual-intersection-observer/README.md

 ## Known issues

 - When document width is larger than the viewport intersection is not computed properly on mobile devices
+- Chrome and Firefox on mobile sometimes report an incorrect width/height of the Visual Viewport